STAFF, CONSULTANTS & BOARD OF DIRECTORS

 Lauren Veen, Video Editor, The Forces of Nature

 Lauren is a film editor and videographer based in Oakland.
 She graduated from Brown University with BA in History, earned Masters in Education at Mills College, and taught for many years in Bay Area public schools.
 Since completing a certificate program in digital filmmaking at San Francisco State University, Lauren has created promotional videos and documentary pieces for Bay Area non-profits and cooperatives.
-She operates camera for Director/Producer Vanessa Workman’s environmental documentary “Three Hungry Teens” and is currently working on a documentary of her own.
+She operates the camera for Director/Producer Vanessa Workman’s environmental documentary “Three Hungry Teens” and is currently working on a documentary of her own.

 Board of Directors